leptos-rs/leptos/README.md

 ## `nightly` Note

-Most of the examples assume you’re using `nightly` version of Rust.
-For this, you can either set your toolchain globally or on per-project basis.
+Most of the examples assume you’re using `nightly` version of Rust and the `nightly` feature of Leptos.
+To use `nightly` Rust, you can either set your toolchain globally or on per-project basis.

 To set `nightly` as a default toolchain for all projects (and add the ability to compile Rust to WebAssembly, if you haven’t already):